Skip to content

 A calorie counter is a secondary component on your smartwatch that uses the movements of the body detected by the accelerometer.
 Calorie data is quite essential to stay aware of how effective your activities are.

 This is largely beneficial in weight management or in selecting the most efficient activities for the same.
-Some of the companion apps for these smartwatches let you set a weight goal and primarily used the calorie data to keep you motivated and stay aligned towards your goal!
+Some of the companion apps for these smartwatches let you set a weight goal and primarily use the calorie data to keep you motivated and stay aligned towards your goal!

 15. ECG Sensor

 When you place your fingertip on the electrode, it creates a close circuit from the finger to the heart and then the wrist.
-This closed-circuit allows your watch to record all the electrical impulses that make your heartbeat.
+This closed circuit allows your watch to record all the electrical impulses that make your heartbeat.
 The ECG sensor is a key selling point of the Apple watch.

 The only disadvantage is that smartwatches with ECG sensors are expensive, and you probably have to shell out more!
 Popular smartwatches with ECG include Apple Watch Series 7, Samsung Galaxy Watch 4, and Fitbit Charge 5 and Sense.